syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Three-or-More-Variables.md

 {%endhighlight%}

 ### You can use the scatterplot() function that can also be called with abbreviated name sp().
-The important difference between this code and the command for the bivariate scatter plot is the addition of the pipe operator, that is used here to separate a grouping variable or factor— Species, in this case—from the rest of the function.
+The important difference between this code and the command for the bivariate scatter plot is the addition of the pipe operator, that is used here to separate a grouping variable or factor  Species, in this case from the rest of the function.

 {%highlight r%}